johnjwang/pco-songbook/README.md

 - [ ] Edit songs in PCO to make the output pretty
 - [ ] Choose a font
-- [ ] Select which songs get exported
+- [x] Select which songs get exported
 - [ ] How user-friendly does it need to be?
 - [ ] Hide the API key somehow
-- [ ] Get publishing company for each song somehow
+- [x] Get publishing company for each song somehow
-- [ ] Clarify input method (e.g. .csv, commandline, etc.)
+- [x] Clarify input method (e.g. .csv, commandline, etc.)

 ## Formatting Issues
-- One line of lyrics is too long (shrink font or overflow)
+- Remaining Tags (e.g. outro, repeat)
+- Add inner border to quadrants
+- Random junk sprinkled in songs <i> REPEAT </i> WAT
-- Too many lyrics (overflow or shrink font)
+- Chords written like lyrics
+- Songs with two lines of lyrics on one line
-- Unrecognized characters create strange output
+- Random trailing spaces with strange unicode
+- If chordlyric is just chords, no lyric, print out just chords